Wednesday, April 19, 2023

 The partial solar eclipse of Saturday, Feb.
 21, 2528, will close Saros solar series 129.
 This Southern Hemisphere event's greatest eclipse occurred at 12:36:45 TD.
 Coordinates of 61.8 South, 111.1 East, place greatest eclipse's location in the southeastern Indian Ocean, southeast of Australia's external, subantarctic Territory of Heard Island and McDonald Islands and north of Budd Coast's Bailey Peninsula in the Australian Antarctic Territory's Wilkes Land in East Antarctica.

-Hybrid solar eclipse of Sunday, March 29, 1987, opened Saros solar series 129's sequence of three hybrid solar eclipses and exhibited the trio's shortest greatest eclipse, with a duration of eight seconds: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Hybrid solar eclipse of Sunday, March 29, 1987, opened Saros solar series 129's sequence of three hybrid solar eclipses and exhibited the trio's shortest greatest eclipse, with a duration of eight seconds: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 The hybrid solar eclipse of Sunday, March 29, 1987, numbers as the first in Saros solar series 129's sequence of three hybrid solar eclipses and as 50 in the cycle's lineup of 80 solar eclipses.
 Greatest eclipse for this first Saros 129 hybrid solar event happened at 12:49:47 TD.
 With coordinates of 12.3 South, 2.3 West, greatest eclipse was sited in the southeastern Atlantic Ocean, northeast of the British overseas territory of Saint Helena and west of Lobito in the Republic of Angola's (Portuguese: República de Angola, Kongo: Repubilika ya Ngola) central western coastal Benguela Province.